Helix House needs to collect and store information (data) regarding its patients, employees, contractors, practitioners, in order to:

 - be subject to appropriate security measures

 Summary of data use

-The following table 1 shows:
+This table shows:

 - what data is collected, what type of data it is and where it obtained from

 - why this data is collected and processed

 - the legal basis for processing this data

 - how this data is processed and by whom